ihawn/EqualityConstrainedMinimization.jl/README.md

 it may not be the fastest solver, it is certainly one of the easiest to understand.

 See "UsageExamples.jl" for some usage examples.
-See the two ipynb notebooks for even more examples and some mathematical insight into how these algorithms work
+See the two ipynb notebooks for even more examples and some mathematical insight into how these algorithms work.